instancio/instancio/website/docs/articles/creating-object-templates-using-models.md

     The ideal number of arguments for a function is zero (niladic).
 Next comes one (monadic), followed closely by two (dyadic).
 Three arguments (triadic) should be avoided where possible.
 More than three (polyadic) requires very special justification - and then shouldn’t be used anyway.

 **Option 2** is also not ideal.
-If the optional values are set to `null` then we are no longer testing those fields' mapping assertions.
+If the optional values are `null` then we are no longer testing the mapping for those fields.
 Both, expected and actual, would always be `null` giving us a false sense of confidence.

 ``` java